An Overview of Essential Synth Bass Sounds

 The 808 sub bass starts with the original TR-808 drum machine’s kick drum.
 Savvy producers cranked up the decay on its simple envelope.
 The result was a big, booming bass sound that rattled subwoofers and helped create beats for MCs to rap over.
 And while seminal rap records prominently feature the 808, countless classics feature the 808 (just check out this playlist).

 How To Make It

 Despite its deep influence, the 808 sub bass is fairly simple.
 The 808 kick used a sine wave for its sound source.
-A sine wave is a simple waveform, since it only includes the fundamental frequency.
-We won’t bore you with the sound design theory here, but when played in lower octaves, it emphasizes that chest thumping low end.
+A sine wave is a simple waveform.
+It only includes the fundamental frequency.
+We won’t bore you with the sound design theory, but when played in lower octaves, it emphasizes that chest thumping low end.

 Dubstep Wobble Bass

-A synth bass guide would be incomplete without the dubstep wobble bass.
+This guide would be incomplete without the dubstep wobble bass.
 The bass sound essentially defines the genre.
 In the early 2000s dubstep emerged from reggae dub and jungle music as a new dance music subgenre.
-By the early 2010s, dubstep broke into the mainstream with producers like Skrillex seeing commercial success blending melodic electro-house with grimy, rhythmic synth bass.
+By the early 2010s, dubstep broke into the mainstream.
+Producers like Skrillex saw commercial success blending melodic electro-house with rhythmic synth bass.

 What distinguishes the dubstep wobble bass isn’t just its sound design, but how it’s used in a track.
 “The drop” is where the dubstep magic happens.
 Before the drop, you’ll typically hear several bars of synth risers ramping up the tension while hi-pass filters gradually remove the track’s low-end.
 This creates contrast to emphasize the bass when it finally drops.
 And when it does, bass heads rejoice.